Silver-Mercury fillings have been the filling material of choice

 He is a fellow of International Congress of Oral Implantologists

-and has been placing Implants from the last seven years.
+and has been placing Implants from the last two decades.
 Dental

 Implant once placed in the jaw bone works like a natural tooth